 A narrator problem can ruin a memoir.

+A narrator problem can ruin a memoir.
 In 1996 and 1997, I composed about 200 pages of a memoir about my high school years and then could not continue.
 It was blocked; I was blocked.
 As a result, I stored the manuscript in various computers for all the while since then.

-We offer a free consult.
-Call today at 207-353-5454 to make an appointment.
+For a free consult, call 207-353-5454 today to make an appointment.